Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Background on Chemical Reaction Networks

-Furthermore, the graph is assumed to satisfy: \begin{enumerate} \item[\bf AG.]
-There exists $v \in \ker \Gamma$ such that $v\gg0$.
-This condition is necessary for the existence of equilibria in the relative interior of stoichiometric compatibility classes. \end{enumerate} The set of reaction rate functions, i.e. kinetics, satisfying A1-A4 for a given $A,B$ is denoted by $\mathscr K_A$.
-A CRN family $\mathscr N_{A,B}$ is the triple $(\mathscr S, \mathscr R,\mathscr K_A)$.
+The stoichiometry of the network will be assumed to satisfy the following assumption: \begin{enumerate} \item[\text {\textbf{AS}}] There exists $v \in \ker \Gamma$ such that $v\gg0$.
+This condition is necessary for the existence of a steady state in which all concentrations are positive. \end{enumerate}